Troubadour (West Hollywood, California): 1970s

 On August 25, 1970, Neil Diamond (who had just recorded his first live album at the Troubadour) introduced Elton John, who performed his first show in the United States at the Troubadour.
 Comics Cheech & Chong and Steve Martin were discovered there in the early 1970s.
 In 1972, Peter Yarrow, Lazarus played in April and Carly Simon, Harry Chapin, Bill Withers, Randy Newman, and Melanie played in May.
 In 1974, John Lennon, Harry Nilsson and Ringo Starr were ejected from the club for drunkenly heckling the Smothers Brothers.
 The same year, Bruce Springsteen and the E-Street Band performed third on the bill with ex-Byrd Roger McGuinn headlining, going on stage at 1:45 in the morning.
 In 1975, Elton John returned to do a series of special anniversary concerts.
 In November 2007, James Taylor and Carole King played a series of concerts commemorating the nightclub's 50th anniversary and reuniting the two from their 1970 performance.

 The Troubadour featured new wave and punk in the late 1970s and early 1980s, including Bad Religion, Flipper, The Meat Puppets, Napalm Death, and Redd Kross.
 L.A. residents and proto-grunge band Melvins have played the Troubador numerous times, including live tapings for Carson Daly in 2012 and 2015.
 The club features in the 1972 film Cisco Pike.

 1980s/1990s

-In the 1980s the club became associated with glam metal bands such as Candy, Cinderella, Guns N' Roses, L.A.
+In the 1980s the club became associated with glam metal bands such as Candy, Cinderella, Razor Fury, Guns N' Roses, L.A.
 Guns, Mötley Crüe, Poison, Ratt, Warrant and W.A.S.P.
 Guns N' Roses played their first show at the Troubadour, and were also discovered by a David Geffen A&R representative at the club.
 It continued to attract non-glam metal acts through this time and into the 1990s such as Fiona Apple, Steve Earle, Mudhoney, the Red Hot Chili Peppers, Silverchair and Radiohead.
-Incubus would intercut live footage from their performance at the club on February 25, 1995 into the video for their single Take Me to Your Leader in 1996.
+Incubus would intercut live footage from their performance at the club on February 25, 1995, into the video for their single "Take Me to Your Leader" in 1996.